infumap/infumap/docs/deployment/raspberry-pi.md

     sudo systemctl restart wg-quick@wg0

+Because the VPS firewall baseline is `sudo ufw default deny routed`, add explicit `wg0` -> `wg0` routed allow rules for admin access to the Raspberry Pi:

+    sudo ufw route allow in on wg0 out on wg0 from 10.0.0.10/32 to 10.0.0.2 port 22 proto tcp sudo ufw route allow in on wg0 out on wg0 from 10.0.0.0/24 to 10.0.0.2 port 443 proto tcp sudo ufw status verbose

+Replace `10.0.0.10/32` with your admin client WireGuard IP in CIDR notation.
+The HTTPS rule intentionally allows all VPN peers (`10.0.0.0/24`) to reach the Raspberry Pi web service.

 Bring the tunnel up on macOS and verify:

     ping 10.0.0.1
     ping 10.0.0.2
     ssh pi@10.0.0.2

-If `10.0.0.1` works but `10.0.0.2` does not, add routed WireGuard peer-to-peer allow rules from `wg0` to `wg0` for SSH and HTTPS from the VPN subnet:
+If `10.0.0.1` works but `10.0.0.2` does not, confirm these routed allow rules are present and that the source IP matches your admin client tunnel IP.

-    sudo ufw route allow in on wg0 out on wg0 from 10.0.0.0/24 to 10.0.0.2 port 22 proto tcp sudo ufw route allow in on wg0 out on wg0 from 10.0.0.0/24 to 10.0.0.2 port 443 proto tcp

 ### Set Up a WireGuard Monitoring Service